 To pass the test in section 5.1 above, the audit candidate must attain a score of 90% correct answers.

 The resulting score from the sampling event in section 5.2.1 above must not be more than 20 points lower than the median SCI score for the designated site.
-This 20 point margin represents 1.5 times the Minimum Detectable Difference for the SCI method.
+This 20-point margin represents 1.5 times the Minimum Detectable Difference for the SCI method.

 Stream Macroinvertebrate Laboratory Procedures and Index Determination